alteredoxide/centerterm.nvim/README.md

 ### Commands
 **`:Center`** will toggle the centering effect.</br>

-**Assumptions**
+_Assumptions_
 - One of the two conditions are true:
     + You have one split currently open
     + Three splits related to the centering are open and no others: two for side padding and one for your center view
-- You havent done anything manually to mess with the toggled boolean state that indicates to the plugin whether or not centering is currently active.
+- You haven't done anything manually to mess with the toggled boolean state that indicates to the plugin whether or not centering is currently active.

 This means things can get weird if you violate these assumptions.